ewradcliffe/restaurant-booking-system/README.md

 The objective of this project was to create a reservation system for the Blue Boar Inn, a fictional restaurant.
 At its core, the project needed a user to be able to make a reservation at the restaurant as well as being able to amend or cancel the reservation.
 In programming terms this means creating a database for reservations and allowing users full CRUD (Create, Read, Update, Delete) control over that data.

 ### Strategy
 The overall approach was to build a full stack application using the Django framework linked to a PostgreSQL database.
-PostgresSQL is a popular and adaptable relational database management system and Django is a flexible framework which easily integrates API's, allowing for a streamlined development cycle.
+PostgreSQL is a popular and adaptable relational database management system and Django is a flexible framework which easily integrates API's, allowing for a streamlined development cycle.
 Both are open source and well supported allowing for easy maintenance, future development and customisation.
 Bootstrap 5 was to be used at the front end to speed up the design process.

 The site was designed using an Agile approach.
 Epics and user stories were collected, added to a [kanban board](https://github.com/users/ewradcliffe/projects/5/views/1) in the project [Githib repository](https://github.com/ewradcliffe/restaurant-booking-system) and prioritised according to the MOSCOW system.
 MOSCOW organises stories and features into 'Must have', 'Should have', 'Could have', 'Won't have' categories.
 This allows Agile developers to prioritise which parts of the programme to create first.
 After a fixed period of time the development cycle ends and the project is reviewed. features may be recategorised and additional user stories added throughout based on testing and feedback received.